-Interruptions in electrical power services may occur at any time due to high winds, ice storms, falling tree limbs, downed utility poles, cyber-attack, and new construction in the surrounding
+Interruptions in electrical power services may occur at any time due to high winds, ice storms, falling tree limbs, downed utility poles, cyber-attack, and new construction in the surrounding area.
+Electric power failures may result in the loss of refrigerated food supplies or create a potential fire hazard.

-- Check that students are calm and safe - Building services personnel should follow prearranged shutdown procedures to ensure that all three-phase electrical equipment is shut down and turned off - Notify the electric company through their emergency line - Notify maintenance during regular school hours, or after hours contact security - Notify CSO EST if power is expected to be off for an extended period of time or if the length of time of the power outage is unknown - Distribute flashlights, if available and necessary - Evacuate the building using Evacuation guidelines if there is any threat to the safety of students or staff - Relocate students from rooms without windows and/or direct outside ventilation - Keep refrigerated food storage units closed - Follow-up response- - Ensures parent/guardian notification of incident is made at appropriate time.
-The CSO Executive Support Team PIO prepares parent notification for principal and review by Executive Support Team Manager - Complete the School Incident Report form and submit to the Catholic Schools Office through the designated fax line
+- ☆ Check that students are calm and safe - ⇒ Building services personnel should follow prearranged shutdown procedures to ensure that all three-phase electrical equipment is shut down and turned off - ★ Notify the electric company through their emergency line - ☆ Notify maintenance during regular school hours, or after hours contact security - Notify CSO EST if power is expected to be off for an extended period of time or if the length of time of the power outage is unknown - ☆ Distribute flashlights, if available and necessary - ★ Evacuate the building using Evacuation guidelines if there is any threat to the safety of students or staff - Relocate students from rooms without windows and/or direct outside ventilation - ★ Keep refrigerated food storage units closed

+- ★ Ensures parent/guardian notification of incident is made at appropriate time.
+The CSO Executive Support Team PIO prepares parent notification for principal and review by Executive Support Team Manager - ☆ Complete the School Incident Report form and submit to the Catholic Schools Office through the designated fax line